 Frequently Asked (Civil Liberties) Questions is a public education and information resource.
 It’s here to help the public better understand timely civil liberties issues and find high-quality answers to general questions related to rights and freedoms in Canada.

-We do read, review and take note of all enquiries as part of our ongoing efforts to monitor the state of civil liberties in Canada, and greatly benefit when individuals and groups bring personal or public issues to our attention.
+We read, review and take note of all enquiries as part of our ongoing efforts to monitor the state of civil liberties in Canada, and greatly benefit when individuals and groups bring personal or public issues to our attention.
 Being informed helps us identify systemic issues, and promote rights and freedoms for all people in Canada.

-Information you submit through Frequently Asked (Civil Liberties) Question is not privileged or confidential.
+Information you submit through Frequently Asked (Civil Liberties) Questions is not privileged or confidential.
 We encourage you to avoid including personally identifying information in the body of your question, and if we publish a response we may edit what you’ve written to remove identifying information.
 Sometimes, we edit questions for length or clarity too.

 Read Previous Answers